Central centrifugal cicatricial alopecia is the most common type of scarring alopecia that leads to permanent hair loss.

 But steroids aren’t the only treatment option.
 Among others, the following have also been used:

-Minoxidil and platelet-rich plasma injections have also been used to promote hair regrowth in central centrifugal cicatricial alopecia.
+Minoxidil and platelet-rich plasma therapies have also been used to promote hair regrowth in central centrifugal cicatricial alopecia.

 It’s also important to reduce the frequency of shampooing.
 You may be advised to cut it down to just once a week.
 And if you have flaking, your doctor might recommend the use of anti-dandruff shampoo.